Bangkok Traffic (Love) Story: Plot

 Thirty-year-old Mei Li (Cris Horwang) has never had a boyfriend.
 She gets drunk on her best friend Ped's (Panisara Pimpru) wedding night, upset that she is the only single girl left in her friend group.
 Driving home intoxicated, she crashes her car but is aided by an attractive man.
 When she reaches home, her family scolds her and bans her from driving, forcing her to commute by public transport.

-The next night, Li accidentally catches their teenage maid having sex with her boyfriend on their rooftop.
-Li's father demands to see the boy's guardian, who turns out to be the man who helped Li the previous night.
+The next night, Mei Li accidentally catches their teenage maid having sex with her boyfriend on their rooftop.
+Mei Li's father demands to see the boy's guardian, who turns out to be the man who helped Mei Li the previous night.
 The man, Loong (Theeradej Wongpuapan), is a tenant at the guest house the boy caretakes.
-On another night, Li encounters Loong on the BTS Skytrain, where she accidentally breaks his sunglasses.
-She buys Loong a new pair of sunglasses and writes her phone number on the box, hoping he would call her.
-After waiting in vain, Li and her neighbor Plern (Ungsumalynn Sirapatsakmetha) meet Loong at the video rental shop he frequents, and the flirtatious Plern cleverly obtains Loong's phone number and learns that he is a night shift engineer for the BTS Skytrain.
-However, Plern refuses to give Loong's number to Li, and instead becomes a cashier at the video rental store.
-In retaliation, Li summons Plern's three boyfriends to the store, causing a ruckus that Loong gets caught in resulting in the smashing of his laptop.
+On another night, Mei Li encounters Loong on the BTS Skytrain, where she accidentally breaks his sunglasses.
+She buys Loong a new pair of sunglasses and writes her phone number on the box, hoping he will call her.
+After waiting in vain, Mei Li and her neighbor Plern (Ungsumalynn Sirapatsakmetha) meet Loong at the video rental shop he frequents, and the flirtatious Plern cleverly obtains Loong's phone number and learns that he is a night shift engineer for the BTS Skytrain.
+However, Plern refuses to give Loong's number to Mei Li and instead becomes a cashier at the video rental store.
+In retaliation, Mei Li summons Plern's three boyfriends to the store, causing a ruckus that Loong gets caught in, resulting in the smashing of his laptop.

-Feeling responsible, Li take Loong's laptop to Ped's husband, but he can't fix it.
-Li goes to return it at the BTS office.
-When Loong finishes work, he finds Li, and they ride the BTS to get home.
+Feeling responsible, Mei Li takes Loong's laptop to Ped's husband, but he can't fix it.
+Mei Li goes to return it at the BTS office.
+When Loong finishes work, he finds Mei Li, and they ride the BTS to get home.
 Loong decides to throw away the laptop and its bag.
-Li picks the bag up out of the garbage bin and takes it home.
+Mei Li picks the bag up out of the garbage bin and takes it home.
 There are many things inside, including film negatives.
-Li has the film printed, and finds there are pictures of Loong with Kob Kavita (Taksaorn Paksukcharern), an actress in "Saint's Tear", a popular television series.
+Mei Li has the film printed, and finds there are pictures of Loong with Kob Kavita (Taksaorn Paksukcharern), an actress in "Saint's Tear", a popular television series.
 The photo printing shop owner posts the pictures on the internet, as they are of a famous actress.